What’s it like to be a KLS member?

 I’m a Patrilineal Jew

-I joined KLS a year ago.
 I’m a ‘Patrilineal Jew’ which means my Father is Jewish but my Mother is not.
 Nevertheless I was welcomed into the community and fully accepted – and I have enjoyed taking classes to learn more about my heritage.
 It was so easy to become involved – right from the very first contact with Diane in the office, to the initial meeting with Rabbi Rene, and then meeting members of the community.
-Already I’ve made some great friends here – and it’s the first time I’ve been a member of a Jewish community so I feel like I’m making up for lost time!
+I’ve made some great friends here – and it’s the first time I’ve been a member of a Jewish community so I feel like I’m making up for lost time.
+My father has also now joined KLS and it's the first time he's been a member of a Jewish community since his childhood in North London in the fifties!

 As soon I met the Rabbi and the community I knew I’d made the right decision